andreas-zimmerer/research-paper-graph/README.md

 yarn start
 ```

-4. Check the Swagger documentation in your browser:
+4. Check the frontend in your browser:
 ```
 http://127.0.0.1:3000
 ```